 This boot has a foam footbed as well as amazing arch support.
 Many people who use this boot note that the foam molds to their foot over time, ensuring a custom fit.
 The EVA midsole also has great suspension and gives each step more of a bounce, helping to reduce fatigue.

 The Targhee ll boot also has a special ESS shank built into the midsole which ensures each step you take is stable.
 The S3 heel “stands for Shock, Suspension, and Stability” and helps prevent injuries to the ankle.

 If you hike regularly in wet or damp terrain, this boot would be a perfect choice.
 Not only is it waterproof but it also has aggressive traction that reduces chances of slipping, even in wet environments.

 Similarly, this boot is also perfect for women who hike in rocky areas as the Keen.
 The protect toe protection also helps prevent tripping.
 You can find these boots for a good price right here.

 LOWA Women’s Renegade GTX Mid Hiking Boot

 LOWA has a firm reputation as a premier European supplier of boots for outdoor enthusiasts.
 You can be assured that if you choose this boot you’ll be buying high-quality, performance footwear that also was manufactured using environmentally-friendly materials.

-Right off the bat you’ll notice that this boot is made of a beautiful leather and nylon.
-Similarly to the above Keen boot, this Renegade is also crafted of nubuck leather.
+Right off the bat, you’ll notice that this boot is made of beautiful leather and nylon.
+Similar to the above Keen boot, this Renegade is also crafted of nubuck leather.
 Nubuck leather is not only beautiful but incredibly durable.